 Dr. Nolte’s contribution to AAHE were numerous throughout the decades, including the original name of AAHE – the Association for the Advancement of Health Education – which she suggested to the 1973-1974 association leaders.
 She was a continuous member of the American Alliance for Health, Physical Education, Recreation and Dance from 1950 through 2009 and her association affiliation was AAHE.
 She served as the president-elect and president of AAHE from 1978-1982.
 In 1978 Nolte received the AAHE Professional Service Award and in 1983 she was selected as the AAHE Scholar.
 She was a Presidential Citation recipient in 1987 and was inducted as a Charter Fellow of AAHE in 1998.
 Nolte served as the AAHE Historian from 1974 until her death.
 Nolte also received the Honor Award (1984) and R. Tait McKenzie Award (1988) from the American Alliance for Health, Physical Education, Recreation, and Dance.
 Recognition of her contributions to the profession from other professional societies included being named the Distinguished Fellow of the Society (1992) from the Society for Public Health Education; the Warren E. Schaller Presidential Citation (1990) and the National Honor Award (1985) from Eta Sigma Gamma; and the Distinguished Service Award from the American School Health Association (1977).
 She was named a Fellow of the American School Health Association and the American Association for Health Education.
 Nolte was one of the founders of the Foundation for the Advancement of Health Education in 1991 and served as a member of the Board until her death.
 (Taylor, Francis Online, 2013)

-Electronic Nomination process for the 2020 award is due by November 16, 2020
+Electronic Nomination process for the award was due by November 8.